FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 FastBridge: How It Solves the Speed Problem

-The FastBridge, powered by Avail Nexus, is the fastest way to move your assets from multiple chains, instantly.
-Combine your USDC, USDT, USDm, or ETH from multiple EVM chains into a single transaction and land on any chain instantly, with zero slippage and atomic settlement speed.
+FastBridge, powered by Avail Nexus, is the fastest way to move your assets across chains, instantly.
+Combine balances of any supported token from multiple chains into a single transaction, swap into the exact asset you need, and land on any of FastBridge's 12 supported chains instantly, with zero slippage and atomic settlement speed.

 Instead of waiting for a challenge period to expire, FastBridge matches your transfer intent with a liquidity provider who fronts the assets on the destination chain immediately.
 The liquidity provider is then reimbursed on the backend, removing the delay entirely from your experience.